Can You Drink on Wellbutrin? Side Effects and Risks

-An overdose on Wellbutrin may be fatal.
-Call 911 if you’ve taken more than recommended or if you’re experience any signs of overdose such as disrupted breathing, hallucinations, or muscle stiffness.
+An overdose of Wellbutrin may be fatal.
+Call 911 if you’ve taken more than recommended or if you’re experiencing any signs of overdose, such as disrupted breathing, hallucinations, or muscle stiffness.
 You can also call the Poison Helpline at 1-800-222-1222.

 If you’ve already consumed alcohol while on Wellbutrin, stay calm.
-Having a drink while taking Wellbutrin doesn’t automatically mean you’re going to experience serious side effects.
+Having a drink while taking Wellbutrin doesn’t automatically mean you’ll experience serious side effects.
 It just means you’re at a higher risk.

 Pay attention to your body and how you feel.
 Contact your doctor or 911 right away if you:

 - feel shaky or experience tremors, which may be signs of an oncoming seizure